 I focused my targeting on some of my most active website visitors (top 10% time on my site and those who viewed a minimum of three pages).

-While my website traffic is international, How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action. is a tricky thing.
+While my website traffic is international, The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More is a tricky thing.
 If I leave targeting at Worldwide, Facebook will focus on getting results at the lowest cost.
 But since people are more likely to be a paying customer if they reside in a more “expensive” country, I need to separate them in another ad set.

 The first question I asked: “How advanced do you consider yourself as an advertiser?”